William Austin Rowan was born on March 25, 1879 at Maple Summit, Fayette County, PA, the son of Allen H. and Annie (Linderman) Rowan.

 ~ Daughter Bertha Pearl (Rowan) Smith ~

-They had seven children -- James Ralph Smith Jr., Clara Mae Calvert, Evelyn Grafton (or Gratson), Donald Smith, Virginia Smith and Shirley Uphold.
+Bertha and Ralph went on to bear eight more children of their own -- William Robert "Bob" Smith, James Ralph "Smitty" Smith Jr., Clara Mae Calvert, Evelyn Grafton, Arthur "Donald" Smith, Virginia Smith and Shirley Uphold.

-James passed away on March 8, 1973, in Uniontown, Fayette County.
+At the age of 78, Ralph passed away on March 8, 1973, in Uniontown, Fayette County.
+Burial was in the Jersey Baptist Church Cemetery in Ursina.

 Details of this family are included in Olive Duff's family history work, entitled Moon Genealogy.
 [Note -- James Ralph Smith Sr.'s sister Harriet married Charles H. Rose, and their brother Harvey Smith married Clema Romesburg.]